Back to previous page

 Historic Water Race walking track is a living legacy of Australia’s early and intriguing gold mining history.
 Intrepid gold miners made the track by hand in the 1860s, and today you can still see how water was captured and directed from Summer Hill Creek down to the mining areas.
 See the precision of construction; the miners painstakingly hand-cut rocks in order to create accurate contour levels.

-When you’re not experiencing this gold mining heritage, cool off with a swim, or go fishing in the waterhole at the bottom of nearby The Falls Water Falls.
+When you’re not experiencing this gold mining heritage, cool off with a swim, or go fishing in the creek.
 Summer Hill Creek also offers some spectacular scenic views.
-Because you’ll be starting this track at Fourth Crossing picnic area, you can enjoy a picnic before or after your journey of discovery.
+Because you’ll be starting and finishing this track at Fourth Crossing picnic area, you can enjoy a picnic before or after your journey of discovery.

 For directions, safety and practical information, see visitor info